lazlowa/pypz-python/docs/guides/ht_create_pipeline.rst

 Notice that we used the print method to show some information on stdout, however there is a :ref:`logging` system in *pypz*, which allows to send log messages.
 For this, we need to enhance our operators by logger plugins.
-As next, we will add the ``DefaultLoggerPlugin`` to each operators and we will modify the code to use the new logger.
-The ``DefaultLoggerPlugin`` sends the logs to stdout.
+As next, we will add the :class:`DefaultLoggerPlugin <pypz.plugins.loggers.default.DefaultLoggerPlugin>` to each operators and we will modify the code to use the new logger.
+The :class:`DefaultLoggerPlugin <pypz.plugins.loggers.default.DefaultLoggerPlugin>` sends the logs to stdout.

 .. code-block:: python
    :emphasize-lines: 10,19